dm64/ConvertToOpenAir/README.md

 # Convert To OpenAir Tool #
-Tool to convert a file containing a set of GPS coordinates to an OpenAir airspace file.mark It creates an OpenAir airspace file with one of the following configurations:
+Tool to convert a file containing a set of GPS coordinates to an OpenAir airspace file.
+It creates an OpenAir airspace file with one of the following configurations:

 - **Block**: creates a block of airspace defined by the task.
 Closes the airspace by joining the last point to the first